 Adopting the Right Mindset for Experiential Marketing

-Steve Kurniawan is content marketing and digital marketing strategy of Nine Peaks Media.
+Steve Kurniawan is the content marketing and digital marketing strategist of Nine Peaks Media.
 He outlined some of the concepts small businesses need to pay attention to before they get started.

 “The main idea is customers are more likely to buy based on emotion, not logic,” he writes.

 He makes a few suggestions, like street team marketing.
 This is where ambassadors for your brand giveaway samples to create a unique experience.
 It’s a common method and cost-effective at the same time.